The 1on1

 The Extra Questions

-The following questions may not be necessary on a weekly basis, but I’ve found them valuable to keep a pulse on staff and teams.
+These questions may not be necessary on a weekly basis, but I’ve found them valuable to keep a pulse on staff and teams.

 • Do you know and understand the team’s current obligations and priorities?